StanleyDudek/freeRoamMP/README.md

 # freeRoamMP
-enabling freeroam missions and scenarios and fuel stations and other points of interest as well as syncing prefab loading and collision and syncing the active states (shown hidden) of vehicles
+A BeamMP Client mod / Server plugin pair enabling freeroam missions and scenarios and fuel stations and other points of interest as well as syncing prefab loading and collision and syncing the active states (shown hidden) of vehicles